 Depression is the opposite of fulfilment and joy, and usually a result of being stuck in the past.
 Why do you choose to suffer?
 Guilt, shame, resentment?
 Fear, blame, powerlessness?
 They’re all related.
 They’re all stories from a time when you were an entirely different being.
 Might it be time to let those stories die?
 Are you afraid of death?
 Your identity sure is, which is likely the reason you hide your power in a disassociated fashion away from the now, buried in old luggage.

 Money is an idea.
+It is neutral.
 It is flow, as the name “currency” suggests.
 There is no limit to it in the world, and though the greater systems within which we toil and experience may always be volatile and changeable, our personal journey doesn’t need to be so.
-No matter how we choose to create and produce and engage abundace, we must diversify.
+No matter how we decide to create and produce and engage abundance, we must diversify.
 We give too much power to ideas, and defer responsibility to those whom we presume have figured out the game.
 We devalue ourselves every time we reaffirm the idea that earning and prospering and truly being in the joy of service is, or needs to be difficult.
 Could that belief be damning your flow?
 Might you be worried about repeating the mistakes of your parents?
 Are you giving too much credence to the doubting voices within, or without?